 Communicate your brand values through a symbol that says something about your business and only your business.
 Use complementary colour palettes and well matched typography to help show your audience the kind of company you are, and what you represent.

-When you finally have a logo you love, you want your audience to see it looking its very best at all times.
+When you finally have a logo design you love, you want your audience to see it looking its very best at all times.

 Objective one and two are now well and truly ticked off.
 Your logo is clean, clear, eye catching and stands out from the crowd.
 Now make sure that you are always showing it in its best light.

 To ensure your logo is as versatile as possible, it needs to be created as a vector file using software such as Adobe Illustrator.
-This will allow the logo to scale infinitely from a postage stamp to a billboard without any loss in quality or pixilation.
+This will allow the logo design to scale infinitely from a postage stamp to a billboard without any loss in quality or pixilation.

 Keeping your brand colours consistent is also important.
 Make sure when providing your logo for print materials you use a version with the CMYK colour profile.
 For use on screens, RBG is required.